juan-chapur/juan-chapur/README.md

 ### Hi there 👋 I am Juan Chapur

 __Let me introduce myself!
-I'm a Computer Science Student 💻 in Universidad Nacional de la Patagonia San Juan Bosco in Trelew Chubut Argentina.__
+I'm a student for a degree in systems 💻 in Universidad Nacional de la Patagonia San Juan Bosco in Trelew Chubut Argentina.__

 - 💼 I'm currently working on my Portfolio.